Tuning Hyperparameters without Grad Students: Scalable and Robust Bayesian Optimisation with Dragonfly: A Brief Review of Gaussian Processes and Bayesian Optimisation

 Here $\mutmo$ is the posterior mean of the GP after $t-1$ observations and is our current estimate of $\func$.
 The posterior standard deviation, $\sigmatmo$, is the uncertainty associated with this estimate.
 The $\mutmo$ term encourages an \emph{exploitative} strategy---in that we want to query regions where we already believe $\func$ is high---and $\sigmatmo$ encourages an \emph{exploratory} strategy---in that we want to query where we are uncertain about $\func$ lest we miss high valued regions which have not been queried yet. $\betat$ controls the trade-off between exploration and exploitation.
 We have illustrated \gpucbs in Figure~\ref{fig:gpucb}.
+Thompson sampling is another popular BO method, where at each time step, a random sample drawn from the posterior serves as the acquisition $\acqt$.
+Precisely, at time $t$, the next evaluation point is determined by drawing a sample $h$ from the posterior and then choosing $\xt \in \argmax_{x\in\Xcal} h(x)$. \insertFigGPUCB Other common acquisitions for BO include probability of improvement (\probi)~\citep{kushner1964new}, expected improvement (\gpei)~\citep{jones98expensive}, knowledge gradient~\citep{frazier2009kg}, top-two expected improvement \ttei~\citep{qin2017improving}, and entropy based methods~\citep{hennig12entropy}.